Sabrina

 Ending Explained: Sabrina

-The final moments of Sabrina reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Sabrina reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Sabrina?